donaldhuynh6568/donaldhuynh6568/README.md

 <h1 align="center">Hi 👋, I'm Donald Huynh</h1>

-- 🌱 I’m currently learning **predictive regression models, time series forecasting, and data visualization.**
+- 🌱 I’m currently learning **how to build an end-to-end machine learning product.**

-- 👯 I’m looking to collaborate on **data science projects that involve statistical analysis and can provide value for content driven operations.**
+- 👯 I’m looking to collaborate on **applying machine learning to build products that people would like to use.**

-- 🤝 I’m looking for help with **productionizing machine learning models.**
+- 🤝 I’m looking for help with **MlOps and productionizing machine learning models.**

-- 💬 Ask me anything **related to popular content, data science, and personal development!
-I love getting to know like-minded individuals who are hungry to grow thier careers.**
+- 💬 Ask me anything **related to popular culture, data science, and personal development!
+I love getting to know like-minded individuals who are looking to grow thier careers.**

-- ⚡ Fun fact: **My favorite show is currently Succession on HBO Max.**
+- ⚡ Fun fact: **Currently, my favorite show is Succession on HBO Max.**

 ### Background

-I graduated from UC Santa Barbara with a Bachelor of Science in Biology.
-After getting opportunities to leverage coding and statistics to analyze biological experiments, I knew I wanted to pursue a career in data science.
-I started to spend my time leveraging coding and statistics to create content analysis projects that can provide insights for consumers.
-As a current data analyst, I typically take the initiative to look for opportunities to automate tasks for my team as well as leverage our data to add value for operations management.
+With a Bachelor of Science in Biology from UC Santa Barbara, I have always had a passion for data analysis and utilizing scientific methodologies to drive results.
+My education in biology provided a strong foundation for my analytical mindset, and I quickly realized that data science was the field where I could apply my skills and drive meaningful impact.

+Since graduation, I have honed my technical skills in coding and statistics to create data-driven projects that provide valuable insights to stakeholders.
+As a current Data Analyst, I take the initiative to find opportunities to streamline tasks and leverage data to drive improvements in business operations.
+My ability to work closely with leadership and my commitment to delivering high-quality work has allowed me to consistently add value to my team and company.
+I am eager to continue growing as a data professional and look forward to new opportunities to utilize my skills and drive impact.
 ### Contact Me

 To reach me, please contact me on LinkedIn or email me at **donaldh123@gmail.com**